dhkim16/EmphasisChecker-release/README.md

 # EmphasisChecker

-This repository includes code for the EmphasisChecker tool presented in *EmphasisChecker: A tool for Guiding Chart and Caption Emphasis* (IEEE VIS 2023 submission).
+This repository includes code for the EmphasisChecker tool presented in *EmphasisChecker: A Tool for Guiding Chart and Caption Emphasis* (IEEE VIS 2023 (to appear)).

 ## Running the Code